WTy-2/spec/src/subset.md

-# Core Subset
+# Core Language

-The WTy2 language has now grown to be pretty large.
-Luckily, many of the features, while they do make the language more expressive and powerful, can in theory be desugared into other constructs.
-The purpose of this section is to list some of the features that should be prioritised when starting development of a WTy2 compiler:

-- Core types (records, tuples, functions, unit, never, any)
+Implementing a typechecker and compiler for the entire WTy2 language at once is likely to prove somewhat challenging.
+Here, a design for an intermediate, typed core language (inspired by efforts on GHC) is outlined.

+Core-Lang Constructs:

+- Lambda case expressions (covers lambdas, matches and let bindings)
+- Telescopes: A single built-in datatype covering (dependent) tuples and lists
-- Dependent types (dependent records and function arrows)
+- Dependent function arrows
-- Constraints (equality coercions, type relationships, constrained-by operator)
+- Constraints (equality coercions, type membership, quantified constraints)
-- Variant declarations
+- Data declarations
-- Type declarations, with associated methods and supertypes
+- Type declarations, with associated methods and supertype constraints
 - Default instance declarations

-- Match expressions
+Desugaring:

+- WTy2 core does not feature named tuples/records.
+These are instead desugared into telescopes like ordinary tuples and lists.
+- In WTy2 core, all function arrows are dependent, meaning a function that takes and returns an integer would be represented as `Int -> { Int }`

+Unanswered Questions:

+- How to represent recursion?
+Could either use recursive binders or a dedicated fixpoint operator.